-Former enemies become today’s artist and carpenters reviving forgotten furniture.
+Former fighters and adversaries become today’s artist and carpenters creating unique design items.

-Carpentry has always been a well renowned craft in Tripoli.
-It is one of the famous professions that helped the community in that area to flourish, develop and become well known for their skills in creating crafted wood furniture items.
-The sectarian clashes that took place in Tripoli up until 2014, have negatively affected the industry that has been striving to keep afloat.
+Carpentry, sewing and tailoring have always been well renowned crafts in Tripoli.
+They are some of the most famous professions that helped the communities in the area to flourish, develop and become well known for their skills in creating clothing and wood furniture items.
+The sectarian clashes that took place in Tripoli up until 2014, have negatively affected these industries that has been striving to keep afloat.

-In order to revive this craft and as part of MARCH’s rehabilitation and reintegration program, Kanyamakan hub, MARCH’s community center in Tripoli, is developing the skills of youth from the formerly warring neighborhoods of Jabal Mohsen and Beb el Tebbeneh through various vocational trainings to teach them to create furniture all the while recounting their stories of love and war.
-On the job training in furniture making, furniture upcycling, hand embroidery, wood painting and calligraphy are hosted in the hub’s spaces, with the support of talented artists such as Nathalie Salemeh and Bram Kerkhof.
+In order to revive these crafts and as part of MARCH’s rehabilitation and reintegration program, Kanyamakan hub, MARCH’s community center in Tripoli, is developing the skills of youth from the formerly warring neighborhoods of Jabal Mohsen and Beb el Tebbeneh through various vocational trainings to teach them to create furniture, accessories and clothing items all the while recounting their stories of love and war.
+On the job training in furniture making, furniture upcycling, wood painting, calligraphy, hand embroidery, fashion design, sewing, and upholstery are hosted in the hub’s spaces, with the support of talented artists and trainers who mentor the youth and help them develop their skills.

 Youth from the program